Natasha Ryan

+On 2 June 2024, 40-year-old Ryan was found dead by police at a Rockhampton golf course while they were undertaking a welfare check.
+Her death is not being classed as suspicious.

+Biography

+Natasha Ryan was born in Rockhampton, Australia on 9 May 1984.

 Background

 Natasha Ryan disappeared in August 1998 after her mother dropped her off at school, and was subsequently reported as missing.
 Hopes of finding Ryan alive soon diminished and police concluded she had been murdered by Rockhampton serial killer Leonard Fraser, who was subsequently charged with Ryan's murder.
-An extensive and exhaustive search was undertaken for her and three other girls two years after her disappearance by police and local State Emergency Service volunteers as part of an investigation into a serial killer.
+An extensive and exhaustive search was undertaken for her and three other girls two years after her disappearance by police and local State Emergency Service (SES) volunteers as part of an investigation into a serial killer.

-In the month before she went missing, Ryan had already run away from home once, aided by Scott Black, her 22 year-old boyfriend.
+In the month before she went missing, Ryan had already run away from home once, aided by Scott Black, her 22-year-old boyfriend.
 During that incident, she was found after two days.
 Black faced Rockhampton Magistrates Court in November 1999, where he pleaded guilty to wilful obstruction of police after he had told officers that he did not know Ryan's whereabouts.
 But after she could not be located when she went missing the second time, Ryan's family eventually conceded that she was dead.
 They held a memorial service in Bundaberg, Queensland on her 17th birthday in 2001.